 After both the SIM slots are activated, users can set their default number to call or send a message to someone who is not in their Contacts app.
 This number will also be used by iMessage and FaceTime.
 In fact, users also have the option to choose a default number exclusively for cellular data.

 Apple iPhone XS, iPhone XS max users can either choose their primary number as default for voice, SMS, data, iMessage, and FaceTime.
 In this case, the secondary will only be available for voice and SMS.
 In case, users should choose their secondary number as default, the primary will then be restricted for voice and SMS.
-There is a third option as well to use the secondary option for cellular data only.
+There is a third option as well to use the second option for cellular data only.

 How to make calls, etc

-When both the SIM slots are activated on Apple iPhone XS, iPhone XS Max, the phone will by default choose the same number that the person used to call a contact the last time.
+When both the SIM slots are activated on Apple iPhone XS, iPhone XS Max, the phone will by default choose the same number that the person used to call contact the last time.
 It chooses the default number to make a call in case the user has not called the contact ever before.
-There is an option to specify number to call a contact as well.
+There is an option to specify the number to call contact as well.

 Either of the two numbers can be used to make or receive calls.
 As per an official Apple support page, users will not get a missed-call notification if they are on a call and they get an incoming call from the second number at the same time.
 Instead, the incoming call will go to their voicemail if they have set up one with their carrier; or users can set up call forwarding on their other number to avoid missing important calls.